helgoboss/helgobox/doc/user-guide.md

 Here are some other ones:

-- **Navigate between programs using a rotary encoder:** Just map the rotary encoder to the "Bank" parameter ("Relative" mode) and restrict the target range as desired.
+- **Navigate between programs using a rotary encoder:** Just map the rotary encoder to the "Bank" parameter and restrict the target range as desired.
-- **Activate each program with a separate button:** Map each button to the "Bank" parameter ("Absolute" mode) and set "Target Min/Max" to a distinct value.
+- **Activate each program with a separate button:** Map each button to the "Bank" parameter (with absolute mode "Normal") and set "Target Min/Max" to a distinct value.
 E.g. set button 1 min/max both to 0% and button 2 min/max both to 1%.
 Then pressing button 1 will activate program 1 and pressing button 2 will activate program 2.